libriscv/rvscript/README.md

 This repository implements a game engine oriented scripting system using [libriscv](https://github.com/fwsGonzo/libriscv) as a backend.
 By using a fast virtual machine with low call overhead and modern programming techniques like compile-time programming we can have a fast budgeted script that lives in a separate address space.

-The guest environment is modern C++20 using GCC 11.1 with an option for enabling RTTI and exceptions.
+The guest environment is modern C++20 using GCC 11.1 with RTTI and exceptions enabled.
 Several CRT functions have been implemented as system calls, and will have good performance.
 There is also Nim support and some example code.

 The example program has some basic example timers and threads, as well as multiple machines to call into and between.
 The repository is a starting point for anyone who wants to try to use this in their game engine.